 The EAT held that the employment tribunal had erred by focusing on the dismissal as the thing to be avoided.
 It said that the tribunal should have considered the question of detriment or disadvantage more generally, particularly as the productivity and accuracy criteria placed the claimant at a substantial disadvantage, which was itself a detriment.

 The EAT commented that it is difficult to see as a matter of practice how a disadvantage that could have been prevented by a reasonable adjustment that has not been made can be justified.
 Furthermore, if the tribunal had been unable to find justification, it is likely that it would have made an award for injury to feelings, although at the lowest scale of the Vento guidelines.

 One issue which remains outstanding is the relationship between the justification defence and the duty to make reasonable adjustments in a redundancy exercise.
 The case has been remitted back to the tribunal for further consideration of this point.

 Lessons from Dominique v Toll Global Forwarding Limited

-It remains to be seen whether this decision will stand as good law, given that previous judgments had emphasised the importance of the link between making reasonable adjustments and keeping disabled employees in work.
+It remains to be seen whether this decision will stand as good law, given that previous judgments had emphasised the importance of the link between making reasonable adjustments and keeping a disabled employee in work.

 However, for the time being, the decision means that employers who are scoring employees in a redundancy exercise are more vulnerable to claims for failure to make reasonable adjustments than previous case law suggests.
-Therefore, employers should carefully consider adjusting criteria to avoid any disadvantage placed on their disabled employees.
+Therefore, employers should carefully consider adjusting criteria to avoid any disadvantage placed on a disabled employee.

 For more information about this decision, or to discuss how the issues raised in this article may affect your business, contact Lyons Davidson’s employment law team.